mobingi/alm/docs/markdown/enterprise/doc-cli.md

 $ mobingi-cli stack ssh --id mo-58c2297d25645-Sd2aHRDq0-tk --ip 54.238.234.202 --url-only
 ```

+**Known issues**

+* When an ssh connection is opened using a browser and the browser/tab is closed without typing <kbd>exit</kbd>, any succeeding attempt to open an ssh connection to the same instance will potentially fail.
+As a workaround, try waiting for a little bit before trying to reopen a new connection.

 ### command: stack pem {#stack-pem}

 Print the stack's pem file, if available.
 Useful if you want to connect to your instances using other tools.